rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 -  Size: **2GB of RAM** or higher

 Click **Create Server** and the Cloud Server build process begins.
-While it builds, a popup displays your Cloud Server password.
-Record this information for future reference.
+While it builds, a popup window displays your Cloud Server password.
+Record the password for future reference.
 Dismiss the popup window and wait for the server build to complete.
-Write down the IP address for the server after it becomes available.
+After the IP address of the new server becomes available, record it.

 #### Install Open MPI

-Once the server finishes building and is in **Available** status, SSH into it and log in by using the IP address and password that you recorded earlier.
+After the server finishes building and is in **Available** status, SSH into the server and log in by using the IP address and password that you recorded earlier.

     ssh root@<Your Server IP>

-After logging in, execute the following commands:
+After logging in, execute the following commands to install Open MPI:

     apt-get update
     apt-get install build-essential -y